labmlai/labml/readme.md

 [Github Repository](https://github.com/vpj/lab)

 This library helps you organize machine learning experiments.
-It is a quite small library, and most of the modules can be used independently of each other.
+It is a quite small library,
+ and most of the modules can be used independently of each other.
+This doesn't have any user interface.
+Experiment results are maintained in a folder structure, and there is a Python API to access them.

 ## Features